dekonnection/gandynamic/README.md

 # gandynamic

-A script to push a DNS record pointing to your dynamic IPv4 IP, using Gandi's LiveDNS service.
+A dirty script to push a DNS record pointing to your dynamic IPv4 IP, using Gandi's LiveDNS service.

 Usable as a K8s job.

+A full rewrite to a proper language is planned.

 ## K8s cronjonb example